 Graduates of UW-Eau Claire's public history major are prepared for a wide range of career options, including work in historic preservation, museums, archives, cultural resource management and contract history, as well as other occupations in the private sector or for government agencies.
 Whether your dream job is working as a small-exhibit coordinator at a museum or as an executive at a historical society or private company — our program will help you launch an interesting, rewarding and successful career.

-Public history program details:
+History - public history emphasis program details:

 - Program length: four years